markboulton/embl-digital-projects/bynder.md

 Currently a media repository for the EMBL communciation team, with a focus on high-quality images.

-Collections of images to be shared with journalists through the press office.
 Main users are the Design and Digital teams within the EMBL Communications group.

-- Dependencies
+Spilios has led workshops to include EMBL's Photolab.

+Collections of images to be shared with journalists through the press office - need to integrate with latest press office landing page.

+- Dependencies: Press office landing page
 - Project status: Live

 ### Guidelines for uploading images